DogeSoftware/yt-resolve/README.md

 - Doesn't need API keys: better privacy and easier to use.

 ### Why?
 Let's assume you want to download some music.
 You found a playlist converter that can export all of the song names from your Spotify (or any streaming music service) playlist.
 Now, you want to download all of these songs off YouTube.
-You can use this tool to get the URL's of your songs and then add all of the URLs to a youtube downloader.
+You can use this tool to get the URL's of your songs and then add all of the URLs to a youtube downloader such as youtube-dl: `youtube-dl --batch-file='./results.txt'`

 **Important:** That was just a example. __This project does not encourage piracy, and the authors are not responsible if you get in trouble.__